 - The chin of the fetus moves towards its chest.

 - Internal rotation: The fetal head rotates by 90° (two 45° steps) in the midpelvis, from a transverse to anterior-posterior position.

 - Extension: The fetal head, lying behind the symphysis pubis bone and the pelvic floor, acts upwards and forwards.

 - Restitution: The fetal head rotates 45° in the opposite direction as it passes through the pelvic outlet.

 - External rotation: The anterior shoulder rotates 45° anteriorly as it meets the maternal pelvic floor.
 This action is transmitted to the head which also rotates 45°, placing the head in its original transverse position.

 - Expulsion: Delivery of the head, anterior shoulder followed by the posterior shoulder, and the body

 Intrapartum fetal monitoring

 - Description: widely used diagnostic tool during 3rd trimester and labor to detect signs of fetal distress

-- Determination of the (FHR), presence of acceleration or deceleration by Doppler ultrasound, recording beats per minute (bpm) in the upper curve (cardiogram)
+- Determination of the fetal heart rate (FHR), presence of acceleration or deceleration by Doppler ultrasound, recording beats per minute (bpm) in the upper curve (cardiogram)